cmohge1/lrbs-digital-editing-advanced-2019/day2.md

 - General grasp of using Roma to customise TEI.
 - Facility with encoding surfaces and zones on facsimile transcriptions.
-- A set of principles for project planning.
+- A set of principles for interpretive encoding.

 ## Schedule: Day 2 (Monday, 2 July)